invisibledrygoods/RequireUnity/README.md

 RequireUnity
 ============

 Modular design and resource injection in unity.
+Unity got this _almost_ right, so this document is longer than the actual source code, treat it like a style guide.

 Example
 -------